devops-cloud-ksmith/lumelight-dev-rds-copy-transfer-project/README.md

 python app.py
 ```

-Then open `http://localhost:5001` in your browser.
+The server listens on `0.0.0.0:5001`, so open `http://localhost:5001` in your browser.
 Fill out the form and submit to start the swap process.

 ## VPC and EC2 Migration